Fiber Laser vs Plasma: 5 Things to Consider before you Invest

 ● Additions – i.e. additional cutting heads, gas torches (for plasma), zoom vs non-zoom cutting heads (for laser)

 Table 5 shows the estimated acquisition cost for a fiber laser and plasma machine.
+For more information, please also check out our dedicated article on the price of a CNC plasma cutting machine.

 |Machine||Low-Mid Level Plasma Machines||High Level HD Plasma Machine||Low Level Fiber Laser||High Level Fiber Laser|